philipneff/CPP_game/README.md

 @DavinSalo

 ## How to launch
-The provided code does not include a working game from the box.
-The compiled version of the game needs to be compiled on your machine (is this accurate for cpp?).
+The provided code does not include a working game from the onset.
+The game needs to be compiled on your machine.

-In order to compile the game, run the provided MakeFile by opening your console of preference in the Ascii directory and typing the following:
+In order to compile the game open your console of preference in the same directory as README.md and type the following:

 ```
-To Be Added
+To Be Added, scons script or Makefile?
 ```

 To play the game:

 ```
-To Be Added
+To Be Added, run the executable created or add a subscript "make play" or "make run"
 ```